 - Yin Heel Vessel (Yin Qiao Mai) – negative leg channels – soles – inside of legs to base of penis

 Imaginary, But Useful, Correspondences

 The ancient Chinese imagined a magical or subtle relationship between like or sympathetic correspondences.
 Thus, the physicians reasoned, the functions of the human body that relate to the same element as a particular season, were filled with the cosmic creative energy or life-force, qi, during that season, and drained of it during the opposite or “controlling” season.
 The Chinese “organs” were not the actual anatomical organs, but channels or symbols of life functions.

-Though the more advanced analogies in Chinese culture may lack substance, great wisdom is found in the basic analogies of forces and life, as well as in the holistic world-view stimulated by the general philosophy; understanding yin and yang in nature, (polarity and cycles), the rhythms of the seasons, the forces (transformations) of nature, the Dao of self-preservation and cultivation, ecology, anatomy, physiology, psychology, dietetics, pathology, body mechanics and force.
+Though the more advanced analogies in Chinese culture may lack substance, great wisdom is found in the basic analogies of forces and life.
+It is seen as well as in the holistic world-view stimulated by ancient philosophy.
+It is essential to understand polarity, cycles and transformations of nature, like the passing of day and night or the rhythms of the seasons.

 The traditional Chinese pressure points describe a direct connection between the peripheral nervous system and the central nervous system’s whole network of functions.
 Are any such connections actual?
 It would be productive to scientifically test the pressure point – physiology connection, considering time of year, time of day, etc. Pressure points should be scientifically tested at the prescribed season and hour and otherwise, to test the reality of the calendar/clock theory and method of treatment.